IAmJonoBo/n00plicate/docs/cicd/advanced-pipeline-automation.md

 This comprehensive CI/CD documentation covers all aspects of advanced pipeline automation, including\
 multi-stage workflows, cross-platform validation, performance monitoring, and automated release management.\
 The documentation provides complete implementation examples and configuration templates that ensure the\
-Mimic design system pipeline is fully deterministic and enterprise-ready.
+n00plicate design system pipeline is fully deterministic and enterprise-ready.